dmcgits/dmcgits.github.io/mds/ISE102/week11_notes.md

 ### The snake, specifically

-Pretty straightforward.
 Let's zoom into DO SNAKE THINGS and see what's happening.

 ```
   ...